 When doing the research, she adds, “You want to know what is most common, but also ask yourself if there are any outliers and what that might be like.
 I usually try to do some things that I think will work for outliers, because if they do, those tend to be highly effective with a certain percent of the audience.”

-Pick just ONE pain point per outbound campaign
+Pick just ONE pain point per email prospecting campaign

 “The trick to making a good targeted email, whether it’s personalized or not, is to say things that aren’t boring and obvious.”
 In the case of the Marketo email, that might mean picking one aspect of marketing automation instead of talking about the entire subject all at once.